-Mrs. DD is the exception.
+My wife is the exception.
 I’m not sure what I would do without her.
 I would have to develop a real social life I guess.
 I’m not unhappy about it, so I will just live in the moment here and not worry about it.

 A man I worked with years ago used to say, “It’s hard to make new, old friends.”
 And I agree.